Who am I?

 It’s true [but somehow funny] that you don’t look for things you don’t know exist.
 The Alexander Technique turned out to be just what I needed but didn’t know existed.

 My lessons in the Alexander Technique opened a whole new world to me.
 One in which I began to understand how I was contributing to my pain—simply by better tuning in to my habits of posture and movement.

 I began to develop life-long skills to reduce the habitual tension in my body that was causing me to be so uncomfortable.

 It was like I finally had a foot in the door and gained a degree of control back over myself that I’d desperately been searching for.

 I didn’t start out life wanting to be an Alexander Teacher.
-If it wasn’t for those years of chronic discomfort, I’d had in my younger years, I would probably never have found it.
+If it wasn’t for those years of chronic discomfort I’d had in my younger years [and my mom] I’d probably never have found it.